German Democratic Party: Renaming to the German State Party

-In July 1930 the DDP united with the People’s National Reich Association (VNR) to form the German State Party, initially for the upcoming Reichstag elections.
-This brought fierce conflicts within the party, as the VNR was the political arm of Artur Mahraun's conservative and anti-Semitic Young German Order.
-After the merger many members of the left wing, including Ludwig Quidde and Hellmut von Gerlach, left the party and in 1930 founded the Radical Democratic Party, which was largely unsuccessful politically.
-The Young German Orden broke away from the DDP immediately after the Reichstag elections, but the DDP nevertheless formally renamed itself the German State Party (DStP) in November 1930.
+In July 1930, the DDP united with the People's National Reich Association (VNR) to form the German State Party, initially for the upcoming Reichstag elections.
+This brought fierce conflicts within the party, as the VNR was the political arm of Artur Mahraun's national liberal Young German Order.
+After the merger, many members of the left wing, including Ludwig Quidde and Hellmut von Gerlach, left the party and founded the Radical Democratic Party in 1930, which was largely unsuccessful politically.
+The Young German Order broke away from the DDP immediately after the Reichstag elections, but the DDP nevertheless formally reorganized itself the German State Party (DStP) on 8 November 1930.

+The party received 1.3 million votes and 20 seats in the 1930 election.
+Its electoral performance continued to decline in the 1930s.
+Its seat total declined by sixteen in the July 1932 election, where it received 371,000 votes.
+Hermann Dietrich called for the party to be dissolved after these results.
+Its seat total fell to two after the November 1932 election.
+Hermann von Richthofen, Peter Reinhold, and others left the party after failing to convince its leadership to dissolve it.
+It gained three seats in the March 1933 election, but its share of the vote declined.
+The DStP obtained these five seats with the help of a combined list with the SPD.

-Until 1932 the DStP participated in the majority of Reich governments, but in the elections of that year it received only about one percent of the vote and sank to insignificance.
-In the March 1933 elections, after Adolf Hitler had been named chancellor, the DStP obtained five seats in the Reichstag with the help of a combined list with the SPD.
-The five DStP deputies, as opposed to the SPD, voted for the Nazi-sponsored Enabling Act, which effectively disempowered the Reichstag.
+The DStP deputies, as opposed to the SPD, voted for the Nazi-sponsored Enabling Act, which effectively disempowered the Reichstag.
 Their "yes" to the Enabling Act was justified by the deputy Reinhold Maier.
 The final sentence of his speech read: "In the interest of the people and the Fatherland and in the expectation of lawful developments, we will put aside our serious misgivings and agree to the Enabling Act."

-Development after the Nazi seizure of power

-Self-dissolution in 1933
+The DStP deputies in the Landtag of Prussia were removed on the charge that they had worked with the SPD during the election, and they were banned from engaging in political activity in Prussia in June.
 Since the mandates of the DStP’s Reichstag deputies had been won by means of nominations from the Social Democratic Party, they expired in July 1933 based on a provision of the Gleichschaltung Law of 31 March 1933.
-The self-dissolution of the DStP, forced by the National Socialists, took place on 28 June 1933.
-The law against the formation of new parties enacted on 14 July codified the existence of a single party in the Nazi state, the NSDAP, and any activity on behalf of other parties was made a punishable offense.
+The self-dissolution of the DStP, forced by the Nazis, took place on 28 June 1933.
+The law against the formation of new parties enacted on 14 July codified the existence of a single party in the Nazi state and any activity on behalf of other parties was made a punishable offense.